krainboltgreene/baldurs-mouth/README.md

  - allow character choice in addition to random
  - npc known is kinda character specific?
 Maybe a join table
  - short description added to npc to be used instead of name
+ - dialogue that leads back to the same scene shoudl be automatically jumped too

 ## Setup